-An exercise oximetry test is a non-invasive (without a needle) technique in which we can roughly determine the amount of oxygen that is in your blood.
+An exercise oximetry test is a non-invasive (without a needle) technique in which we can roughly determine the amount of oxygen in your blood.

 The therapist will make note of your resting oxygen level and then ask you to walk at your normal pace to evaluate the response of oxygen in your blood to an increased activity level.

-No. A small clip is placed on a finger and an infrared light source is used to determine the approximate amount of oxygen that is in your hemoglobin.
-The clip is attached to a machine and it will display the oxygen saturation and the pulse rate.
+No. A small clip will be placed on your finger and an infrared light source is used to determine the approximate amount of oxygen that is in your hemoglobin.
+The clip is attached to a machine that it will display oxygen saturation and your pulse.

 How long does the test take?

-Anywhere from 20 minutes to an hour.
-If the therapist discovers that the oxygen level drops significantly during exercise then you may be given oxygen through a nasal cannula (a small oxygen tube that sits under your nose) and asked to walk again.
+Anywhere from 20 minutes to one hour.
+If the therapist discovers that the oxygen level drops significantly during exercise, then you may be given oxygen through a nasal cannula (a small oxygen tube that sits under your nose) and asked to walk again.

 Why did my doctor send me for this test?

-There are several different reasons your doctor could have sent you for this test:
+There are several different reasons your doctor may have sent you for this test including: